-Discharge [of a pollutant] means any addition of any pollutant or combination of pollutants to waters of the United States from any point source.
-This definition includes additions of pollutants into waters of the United States from: surface runoff which is collected or channeled by man; discharges through pipes, sewers, or other conveyances owned by a State, municipality, or other person which do not lead to a treatment works; and discharges through pipes, sewers, or other conveyances, leading into privately owned treatment works.
+Discharge [of a pollutant] means any addition of any pollutant or combination of pollutants to surface waters of the State of Washington from any point source.
+This definition includes additions of pollutants into surface waters of the State of Washington from: surface runoff which is collected or channeled by man; discharges through pipes, sewers, or other conveyances owned by a State, municipality, or other person which do not lead to a treatment works; and discharges through pipes, sewers, or other conveyances, leading into privately owned treatment works.

-Discharge point means the location where a discharge leaves the Permittee's facility.
+Discharge Point means the location where a discharge leaves the Permittee's facility.
 Discharge point also includes the location where a discharge enters the ground on-site (e.g., infiltration BMP).